Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 A common approach to deep learning with sound data (e.g., in speech recognition) is to generate a spectrogram, which is a diagram showing how frequency varies with time (i.e., a frequency vs time plot) in an acoustic signal.
 It represents different frequencies in different colours, signifying the amplitude (or loudness) of each frequency in the signal.
 For the problems in this repository, the goal is not to identify a sequence of letters from a sound (which is so in speech recognition task).
 Nevertheless spectrograms offer a very useful starting point.

 To obtain a spectrogram, an acoustic signal is first divided into a number of segments and each is Fourier transformed.
 (Fourier transformation is a procedure to decompose a waveform into linear combination of its constituent frequencies: $a_1 f_1 + a_2 f_2 + \cdot\cdot\cdot$, where $a_i$ is the amplitude of the frequency $f_i$.)
-The Fourier transforms for each segment are combined into a single plot.
-I've shown a sample spectrogram later.
+The Fourier transforms for each segment are then combined into a single plot.
+I show a sample spectrogram later.

 It turns out that humans perceive a very small range of frequencies, because of which a frequency vs time plot is not very informative.
-Further, our perception of the difference between two sounds is NOT in terms of the difference between their frequencies, but in terms of the logarithm their ratio.
+Further, our perception of the difference between two sounds is not in terms of the difference between their frequencies, but in terms of the logarithm their ratio.
 To exemplify, the distinction between two sounds w/ frequencies 10 Hz and 20 Hz is much more than that between sounds of frequencies 100 Hz and 110 Hz.
 Based on psychoacoustic experiments, there is a consensus that [mel scale](https://en.wikipedia.org/wiki/Mel_scale) offers a good representation of the frequencies that humans typically hear.
 Similar to frequency, humans also perceive loudness logarithmically, which is quantified using Decibel scale.
-Our perceptions of frequency and loudness ae accounted for using mel spectrograms, which have mel scale on the y axis and colour signifies decibel levels.
+Our perceptions of frequency and loudness are accounted for using mel spectrograms, which have mel scale on the y axis and colour signifies decibel levels.

 <a name="speccode"></a>
 ### Code specifics